 Yarra Valley day trip map

-Yarra Valley is roughly the area between Yarra Glen Road and Warburton Highway.
-I marked the main roads on the map but you can as well choose any road and to visit local wineries you have to take small side roads.
-The area is full of fantastic wineries where you can taste local wines.
+Only the main roads are visible on the map but you can choose any road you like, and especially to local wineries you will have to take the smallest roads.
+The area is well-known for its fantastic wineries where they let you taste famous Yarra Valley wines.

 Yarra Valley vineyards and hills